 The Assistant Secretary of Planning and Evaluation (ASPE) released two briefs in March 2018: Substance Use, the Opioid Epidemic and the Child Welfare System: Key Finding from a Mixed Methods Study and The Relationship Between Substance Use Indicators and Child Welfare Caseloads.
 The briefs examine how substance use affects child welfare systems across the country.

 Child Welfare, Substance Abuse Disorders and Dependency Courts: A Cross-System Annotated Bibliography

 Identifies the major literature in the field of cross-system issues involving child welfare, substance use disorders, and dependency courts.
-It is organized in 5 major topic areas with sub topic areas, and the time frame is from January 2000 through August 2009.
+It is organized in 5 major topic areas with sub topic areas, and the time frame is from January 2000 through December 2014.